Methodology

 Confidence and severity methodology

 Confidence is assigned by deterministic rules based on evidence type count, repeatability, and the presence or absence of contradictory signals.
-Severity reflects the materiality of the observed gap on tested flows, not a legal penalty estimate.
+Severity reflects the materiality of the observed gap on tested flows, not a legal penalty estimate or official score.

 What “not detected” means

 Not detected means the expected public surface or behavior was not evident under the tested conditions.
-It does not mean the capability is absent in every environment, account state, or jurisdiction.
+It does not mean the capability is absent in every environment, account state, jurisdiction, or page state.

 Important limitations

 CertScore observes only what can be seen from the tested public conditions.
 Internal processing, server-side controls, private dashboards, and region-specific behavior can differ.
-Authenticated or geofenced flows may not be covered in the retained evidence.
+Authenticated, personalized, or geofenced flows may not be covered in the retained evidence.

 Why findings are posture-based and not legal conclusions